The School of Trout will host its fourth annual Spring Creek Trip in 2026.

 Travel: Students are responsible for the cost of travel to and from Montana’s Paradise Valley.
 The closest airport is in Bozeman, Montana, which is approximately a one hour drive from where we’ll be staying.
 A second option would be Billings, Montana, which is approximately two hours and 15 minutes from our location.

-Cost: We anticipate that the cost for the 2025 hosted trip will be $6,950 per person, which is the same price as 2023 and 2024.
+Cost: We anticipate that the cost for the 2026 hosted trip will be $6,950 per person, which is the same price as 2023, 2024 and 2025.
 That includes food, drink, lodging, four full days of fishing, excellent local guides, and the opportunity to spend lots of time with our School of Trout instructors.

 Recommended Items: We can send a full list of what you'll need upon request.

 Additional Info: Spring creek fishing is unique in that it affords us an unusually clear view into the trout’s world.
 We anticipate that you’ll see a number of fish in the water, and you’ll have an opportunity to watch trout feed both on the surface and below the surface.
-The fishing at the end of April can be diverse, with the possibility of sight fishing to rising browns and rainbows, as well as sight nymphing to trout down in the water column.
+The fishing at the end of April can be diverse, with the possibility of sight fishing to rising browns and rainbows, as well as sight nymphing to trout feeding in the water column.
 You can even swing soft hackles or small streamers.
 While we can’t promise how many fish you’ll catch, we anticipate an absolutely wonderful time in the aptly-named Paradise Valley.

-Deposits: A 50% deposit is required to secure your spot on our 2025 Spring Creek trip.
+Deposits: A 50% deposit is required to secure your spot on our 2026 Spring Creek trip.
 If you plan to join us in Montana, please make your check for $3475.00 out to the “School of Trout, LLC” and mail it at your earliest convenience to School of Trout, 178 Wolf Creek Ranch Road, Bigfork, MT 59911.

 Cancellation Policy: We require half of the cost of the trip as a deposit when an angler is accepted.
 Until that deposit is received, your attendance is neither confirmed nor guaranteed.
-The remainder is due on or before March 15th.
-All payments, including deposits, are nonrefundable unless the School of Trout is able to secure a replacement to fill the spot at the class.
+The remainder is due on or before March 1st.
+All payments, including deposits, are nonrefundable unless the School of Trout is able to secure a replacement to fill your spot at the class.
 If a replacement is found, SOT will offer a full refund, less a 10% cancellation fee.
 While we will work to find a replacement in the event of a cancellation, we can not guarantee that we will be able to do so.
 As a result, we recommend that everyone who is accepted for a class purchases trip insurance that covers their costs in the event of a cancellation or another problem.

 Brant and his client with a gorgeous spring creek brown trout.